FAQ's About Our Club

 5. DO YOU HAVE ANY REGRETS ABOUT MOVING TO THE VILLAGES?

-Absolutely none!!
-We remain as happy today as we when we bought our first home almost over sixteen years ago.
+We remain as happy today as we did when we bought our first home almost seven years ago.
 In fact, we may even be happier because now we have a broad group of friends and a terrific gay community to be a part of.
 Do we think TV is perfect?
 No, it is not.
 But we have yet to find anything that is really of major concern to us.
+If we’ve had a problem, we’ve always been able to work with the Villages staff to resolve it.

 meet OUR FOUNDERS